Draft Green-Rainbow State Committee Meeting of July 17, 2016

 Communications & Media – Currently this committee has no chair.
 Joyce sends email blasts for GRP.
 Danny noted that AdCom assigned liaisons to committees.
 Danny is liaison to Communications & Media.

 Roni reported that she sent an email to recruit members for the 2017 state convention planning committee.
 Joyce was the only person to respond.
 Roni will continue recruiting members for the Convention Committee.

 Fundraising & Finance:

 Manny – there is a list of members who have donated to GRP.
 He recommends sending a note of appreciation for donations.
 Roni reported that she is sending thank you letters.
-Merelice suggested a format for thank you letters and referred to Jill’s letter as an excellent example of a thank you letter.
-John noted that Jill’s thank you letter was written by a professional writer.
+Merelice suggested a format for thank you letters and referred to Jill’s letter as an excellent example of a fundraising letter.
+John noted that Jill’s fundraising letter was written by a professional writer.